makerdao/dss-auto-line/README.md

 7. Update the total debt ceiling in the vat.
 8. Update `last`.
 9. If there was an increment in the debt ceiling, update `lastInc`.
-10. Emit an event.
+10. Emit a `Exec` event.

+### `setIlk` and `remIlk`

+These two functions allow Governance to add or remove collateral types to/from this module, and to update their parameters.
+They can only be called by means of an executive spell.

+### `wards`, `rely` and `deny`

+These are the components of the standard authorization mechanism of DSS.
+They can only be updated by governance.

-## development
+## Development

-If you are a developer and want to maintain or update this module, follow these steps:
+If you want to maintain or update this module, install it by following these steps:

 ```
 git clone https://github.com/makerdao/dss-auto-line